Mae Salong: Geography and climate

-Santikhiri is a hilltop village in the Mae Fa Luang district of Thailand's Chiang Rai Province, about 80 km from Chiang Rai.
-Santikhiri is on the highest peak of the Doi Mae Salong range of mountains, at an elevation of 1,134 metres (3,722 ft) above sea level.
+Mae Salong is a hilltop village in the Mae Fa Luang district of Thailand's Chiang Rai Province, about 80 km from Chiang Rai.
+Mae Salong is on the highest peak of the Doi Mae Salong range of mountains, at an elevation of 1,134 metres (3,722 ft) above sea level.
 It has an alpine-like climate, with crisp cool air all year round and chilly in the winter months of November through February.
-Santikhiri is accessible via two routes – Route 1130 from Ban Basang and Route 1234 from the south, which until being paved were only accessible by pack horses.
-Now regular minibus services, running from 06:00–13:00, are available from Chiang Rai to Santikhiri.
+Mae Salong is accessible via two routes – Route 1130 from Ban Basang and Route 1234 from the south, which until being paved were only accessible by pack horses.
+Now regular minibus services, running from 06:00–13:00, are available from Chiang Rai to Mae Salong.

-Santikhiri has long been the home of many hill tribes such as the Akha, Yao, Karen, and Hmong that originated from southern China and Myanmar.
+Mae Salong has long been the home of many hill tribes such as the Akha, Yao, Karen, and Hmong that originated from southern China and Myanmar.
 Each tribe has its own language, and follows animist customs and practices.
-Living among the native inhabitants are the ethnic Chinese, who form the majority of Santikhiri's estimated population of 20,000.
+Living among the native inhabitants are the ethnic Chinese, who form the majority of Mae Salong's estimated population of 20,000.